rsocket/rsocket/FAQ.md

 Yes, but the tradeoff is worth it.
 Binary encoding makes reading the message by a human more difficult, but it also makes reading the message by a machine more easy.
 There's also a significant performance gain of not decoding the content.
-Because we estimate that more than 99.99% of the messages will be read by a machine, it's
+Because we estimate that more than 99.99% of the messages will be read by a machine, we decided to make the reading easier for a machine.

 There's already some tools to look at binary data.
 Also, simple tool can be written to decode the binary format to a human readable text.